LINQ-Based Feedback#

 fb_llp_ttls_id id:I8/R, duration:I16

-The command sends the number of detected TTL events above the user-defined threshold in real-time with the specified id.
-The count is sent at the end of the acquisition window.
+This sends the count of detected TTL events above the user-defined threshold.
+The count is transmitted at the end of the acquisition window.

 fb_tdc_tags_id id:I8/R, duration:I16

-The Q1ASM command to enable sending the time delta between detected events from the time-tag sequencer is
+Enable sending the time delta between two detected events with:

 fb_tdc_tdelta_id id:I8/R, duration:I16